Checkout flow is the centerpiece of every e-commerce store. It’s a critical part of your online shopping experience!

 Stripdown your checkout page from any unnecessary distractions that don’t contribute to making a purchase.

 Give users a distraction-free checkout experience.
-Walmart does a very good job at this with a clean page design and a clear Call-to-action (CTA) on what to do next.
+Walmart does a very good job at this with clean page design and a clear Call-to-action (CTA) on what to do next.

 Everything on your checkout page should drive users one step closer to your ultimate goal – completing the order.